KWLM: Alumni

 Jack Lynch served the community for nearly 50 years as an on-air personality for KWLM.
 In addition, Lynch served on hospital and school boards as well as serving as mayor of Willmar from 1973 until 1976.
 Lynch died in 1999.
+He was the first announcer hired by the station, beginning his career just days before KWLM went on the air in October 1940.

 Translators

 KWLM programming is also carried on two broadcast translator stations to extend or improve the coverage area of the station.